-Bradley’s work has appeared in periodicals including AD, Art Agenda, artnet.com, ArtReview, Artsy, BBC Culture, Conde Nast Traveller, Frieze, Frieze d/e, GEO Saison, The International Herald Tribune, Metropolis, Mousse, The New York Times, PIN-UP, Smithsonian, Spiegel Online, Sueddeutsche Zeitung Magazin, German Vogue, WSJ.
+Bradley’s work takes journalistic, essayistic, and critical forms.
+It has appeared in periodicals including AD, Art Agenda, artnet.com, ArtReview, Artsy, BBC Culture, Conde Nast Traveller, Frieze, Frieze d/e, GEO Saison, The International Herald Tribune, Metropolis, Mousse, The New York Times, PIN-UP, Smithsonian, Spiegel Online, Sueddeutsche Zeitung Magazin, German Vogue, WSJ.
 Magazine, and many others.
-She regularly contributes to artist monographs and has co-produced television and independent documentaries.
+She regularly contributes to artist monographs, and has co-produced television and independent documentaries.
 In 2001 she was an Arthur F. Burns fellow at the Sueddeutsche Zeitung Magazin in Munich.

-Bradley is Vienna correspondent for Monocle magazine and reports for M24, Monocle’s web radio station (see Audio section).
-She currently teaches courses on contemporary art practices at NYU Berlin, and taught art writing at the Salzburg Summer Academy of Fine Arts in Salzburg, Austria in 2016 and 2017.
-She sometimes takes part in panel discussions as a moderator or panelist, and has acted in several artist videos, all thankfully hidden in the deepest recesses of the Internet.
+Bradley is Berlin correspondent for Monocle magazine and reports for M24, Monocle’s web radio station (see Audio section).
+She currently teaches courses on contemporary art practices at NYU Berlin, and taught art writing at the Salzburg Summer Academy of Fine Arts in Salzburg, Austria in 2016, 2017, and 2019.
+She often takes part in panel discussions as a moderator or panelist, and occasionally acts as a consultant to cultural organizations and groups.